 - ECN marking: When a classic ECN marking is received, the congestion window size decreases by a factor.
 When L4S ECN marking is received, the congestion window size decreases in proportion to the fraction of packets that are L4S ECN marked.

-5.4.3.5 Summary of congestion control algorithms
+6.Z.2.6 Summary of congestion control algorithms

 The interactions between the application and the network are through signaling manifested by packet losses, queueing delay and ECN marking, as summarized in the table below: